An Optimal and Distributed Method for Voltage Regulation in Power Distribution Systems: A Distributed Algorithm for Solving the Convexified Problem

 \section{A Distributed Algorithm for Solving the Convexified Problem}

 In Section \ref{sec:main}, we showed that the SDP program in \eqref{eqn:W} is a convex relaxation of the voltage regulation problem in \eqref{eqn:prob1}.
 Since the objective is to regulate the voltages in the presence of fast-changing power injection that, e.g., arise from renewable-based generation; the optimization problem needs to be solved no slower than the time-scale at which these injections significantly change.
 General-purpose SDP solvers scale poorly as the problem size increases \cite{Boyd04}.
 Thus for large distribution networks with hundreds or thousands of buses, solving the SDP problem in a minute to sub-minute scale is challenging.
 Furthermore standard solvers for SDP problems are centralized; i.e., it is assumed that all the data defining the problem is available to a single processor.
 However the communication infrastructure in a distribution network may not be able to transmit all the data to a centralized location fast enough.
 By exploiting the tree structure of distribution networks, we propose a distributed algorithm to solve \eqref{eqn:W} that only requires communication between neighboring buses.
+This communication requirement is reasonable since that neighboring buses are typically physically closest to each other as well.
+Therefore any wireless communication technology (and obviously power line communication) would enable nearest neighbors to communicate to each other.